Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 7. Click ***Author and deploy*** on the new panel
 8. Create Linked services:
     1. Click **New Data Store**, choose ***Azure Storage***, replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) to the editor, replace "[unique]" with your unique string and "[Key]" with your storage key, and click the upper arrow button to  deploy it
-    2. Click **New Data Store**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with    the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) to the editor, replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution, and click the upper arrow button to  deploy it
+    2. Click **New Data Store**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with    the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) to the editor, replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution, and click the upper arrow button to  deploy it.
+Note that there are two instances of "[unique]".
     3. Click **New Compute**, choose ***Azure ML***,  replace the content in the editor with  the content in [AzureMLLinkedService.json](resource/AzureDataFactory/AzureMLLinkedService.json) to the editor, replace  the content in "mlEndpoint" and "apikey" with  the real value in this solution, and click the upper arrow button to  deploy it.
 You can check the value from your memo in the Azure Machine learning Web service part.
 9. Create datasets
     1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [AzureBlobDataset.json](resource/AzureDataFactory/AzureBlobDataset.json) to the editor, and click the upper arrow button to  deploy it
     1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with the content in [AzureSqlDWInputUser.json](resource/AzureDataFactory/AzureSqlDWInputUser.json) to the editor, and click the upper arrow button to  deploy it
-    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content in AzureSqlDWInputActivity.json(resource/AzureDataFactory/AzureSqlDWInputActivity.json) to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content in [AzureSqlDWInputActivity.json](resource/AzureDataFactory/AzureSqlDWInputActivity.json) to the editor, and click the upper arrow button to  deploy it
     1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content  in [AzureSqlDWOutputPrediction.json](resource/AzureDataFactory/AzureSqlDWOutputPrediction.json) to the editor, and click the upper arrow button to  deploy it
 10. Create pipelines
     1. Right click **Drafts**, choose "New pipeline",